-- 1. Application is sent to the Office of Admission. - 2.
-The Office of Admission and the Program Director review the application. - 3.
+- 1. Application materials are sent to the Office of Admissions. - 2.
+The Office of Admissions and the Program Director review the application materials. - 3.
 The applicant is notified of acceptance, refusal, or the need to fulfill preliminary requirements.

 If a student's application materials misrepresent any information, for any reason, admission or enrollment may be revoked.